-- Your first priority it the well-being of the animals you photograph.
+- Your first priority is the well-being of the animals you photograph.
 If they move away from you, flush, or appear agitated, you are too close.
 Back off, and don’t approach so close again.
 (The best way to get close, is to be patient, sit quietly, and wait.
-If you are non-threatening, the birds will eventually draw close.)
+If you are non-threatening, the birds will draw close.)

 - Don’t manipulate animal behaviour.
 Avoid flushing birds for flight shots, or using unnecessary call-backs.
-Again, the well-being of the animals is your top priority.
+Again, the well-being of animals is your top priority.

 Field Techniques and Composition

-One is not better than the others, but knowing what you want, what is possible, and what isn’t, is an important part of effectively capturing good images.
+One is not better than the others.
+But knowing what you want, what is possible, and what isn’t, is an important part of capturing a great image.

 Here are the three main types of bird images, and some guidelines for making them:

 In some circles of photography, the clean bird portrait has become the standard for a ‘good’ photo of a bird.
 And indeed, a well-executed portrait can be a thing of beauty.

 To capture a solid portrait, you’ll need a long lens with a fast aperture.
 This will isolate your subject from its surroundings.
 It will also narrow your depth of field.

 Once you are set with equipment, here are a few additional things to keep in mind.
 (Please note these are guidelines, not rules.